Devolver Digital: Founding and initial development (2009–2012)

 Devolver Digital started with six people, including the three founders, as well as founding partners Nigel Lowrie and Graeme Struthers, business partners from Gamecock.
 The company's establishment was announced on June 25, 2009.
 As the company did not occupy any office, its mailing address was that of a bird feed shop owned by Stults until 2018.
 Their first game, announced alongside their formation, was Serious Sam HD: The First Encounter, a high-definition remake of the 2001 game Serious Sam: The First Encounter, both developed by Croteam.
 The original Serious Sam games were published by Gathering of Developers, and Croteam had continued working with Wilson and his partners while at Gamecock Media Group.
 Since Croteam's deal with Gathering of Developers allowed Croteam to retain the rights to the series, they were able to work with Devolver Digital on further titles beyond the ownership of Gathering of Developers' assets.
 The partnership proved fruitful, and Croteam and Devolver Digital continued to co-operate for a high-definition remake of the second Serious Sam game, Serious Sam: The Second Encounter.
 To avoid having to bring in investors or otherwise raise funding, Devolver Digital at first avoided signing titles other than Serious Sam.
-The company then opted to work with smaller independent studios, such as the two-man team Vlambeer, to produces indie games based on Serious Sam.
-Between 2011 and 2012, these partnership produced four spin-off games based on Serious Sam, known as the Serious Sam Indie Series.
+The company then opted to work with smaller independent studios, such as the two-man team Vlambeer, to produce indie games based on Serious Sam.
+Between 2011 and 2012, these partnerships produced four spin-off games based on Serious Sam, known as the Serious Sam Indie Series.

-Following their success with the Serious Sam Indie Series, Devolver Digital became more open to other independent studios.
+Following its success with the Serious Sam Indie Series, Devolver Digital became more open to other independent studios.
 The company signed a few new games, but also had to reject many offers due to a lack of capacities.
 One of the games they signed was Hotline Miami by the two-man studio Dennaton Games.
 The game, released in 2012, became Devolver Digital's breakout hit; it received critical praise, appeared on multiple "Best of 2012" lists, and sold over 1,700,000 copies by February 2013.